GOP candidate Michels reworks flyer to erase NRA endorsement

 A message left with Ramthun’s campaign wasn’t immediately returned.

-The Republican primary is Aug.
-9. The winner will go on to face Democratic Gov. Tony Evers in the Nov.
+The primary winner will go on to face Democratic Gov. Tony Evers in the Nov.
 8 general election.